Golf irons are the most versatile clubs in your bag. So I hope you’ll agree with me when I say:

-That’s why I have created a list of Best Golf Irons 2017.
-After researching online and spending hours in testing these sticks, I have shortlisted the top 10 irons which you can buy right now.
+That’s why I have created a list of Best Golf Irons 2019.
+After researching online and spending countless hours testing these clubs, I have shortlisted the top 10 irons which you can buy right now.

 Also check out our guide for Best Golf Drivers which is a fascinating review of some of the top drivers in the market right now.

 Best Golf Irons 2019

 Several of these irons are not for everyone because some carry a hefty price-tag.

 However, these clubs below are good enough to make it to our list of the top 10 best golf irons.

 |1.
 TaylorMade M4||RIBCOR||10/10||Check Price|

 |2.
 Callaway Rogue X||360 Face Cup + VFT||9.5/10||Check Price|

 |3.
 Steelhead XR||Shock Eliminator||9/10||Check Price|

 |10.
 Orlimar Golf Intercept||Flex Face||6.5/10||Check Price|